How it's made: I'm A Celebrity

 The celebrities are also free to visit the Bush Telegraph whenever they have a concern.
 We see a bit of this on TV, but there is a lot more of them being genuinely unhappy or worried which is cut out to preserve their dignity.
 The celebrities have to talk into a camera, while a voice in the gallery replies to them and tries to calm them down.

 The little clips of the celebrities walking to a trial or meeting each other for the first time are needed so that it all makes sense when you watch it at home.
 It's very likely that they will be asked to film this several times.
-That's not really fakery (it would be fake if they told them what to do), it's just that the show needs a good clip of it happening.
+That's not really fakery (it would be fake if they told them what to do), it's just that the show needs a good clip of it happening to make sense.

 What's the I'm A Celebrity camp like?